chronosphereio/calyptia-fluent-linter-action/README.md

 # Getting started

-Fluent Bit and fluentd configurations are simple to use.
+Fluent Bit and Fluentd configurations are simple to use.
 Over time, the use of these configurations will grow and complexity with it.
 This action will help stay away from common pitfalls.
 It will add linting to your development process through workflows.

 # Installation